tatiana-bondarenko/tanya.bondarenko.github.io/_projects/1_project.md

 ---
 layout: page
-title: syntax of clausal embedding
+title: Structure & Meaning of the Left Periphery
 description: a project with a background image
-img: assets/img/syntax.jpg
+img: assets/img/semantics.jpg
 importance: 1
-category: structure & meaning of the left periphery
+category: Building & Interpreting Structure
 ---

 What kinds of syntactic structures can embedded clauses have?
 Is there syntactic selection?
 How can clauses be nominalized?